Third COVID wave on the way? Health expert explains what’s next

 “Right now, is really the time to act to try and get those populations that are eligible for vaccination, who haven’t gotten vaccinated, to get vaccinated, because that is going to be our best defense against other waves or other surges in the virus,” he said.

-Newly released state data shows that, as of Wednesday, 5,329 Delta variant cases have been identified in Kansas.
+Newly released state data shows that 5,329 delta variant cases have been identified in Kansas as of Wednesday.

 For the latest state coronavirus data, click here.